Want your coffee to actually taste strong—not just hot and dark?

 The AeroPress can produce espresso-like coffee but also a regular cup of coffee to start your mornings.

-If you want to learn how to brew coffee with the above-listed brewers, you can find more information in my beginner’s guide to brewing coffee.
+If you want to learn how to brew coffee with the above-listed brewers, my beginner’s guide to brewing coffee has more information.

 The best way to make the coffee stronger without adding bitterness is to use medium-roasted coffee beans and double-brewing the coffee using a pour over method.